By: Gurpreet Singh Samra

 By Gurpreet Singh Sumra

-Editor’s Note: Gurpreet Singh Sumra.
-It a well known Sikh in Toronto.
+Editor’s Note: Gurpreet Singh Sumra a well known Sikh in Toronto.
 Educated, financially sound.
 He is a staunch Sikh.
 At the bottom of this article, we have have reproduced one of his poems.

-We will talk about the story of Anoop Kaur, which is in charittar (erotica) no. 21, but briefly touch on the other erotica/charitar which Padam has also attributed to Guru Gobind Singh ji.
+We will talk about the story of Anoop Kaur, which is in charittar (erotica) no. 21, but briefly touch on the other erotica which Padam has also attributed to Guru Gobind Singh ji.

-The stories according to Padam that happened with Guru Gobind Singh ji are eroticas (charitars 16,21,22 and 23) from the eroticpakhyan/charitropakhyan.
+The stories according to Padam that happened with Guru Gobind Singh ji are eroticas (charitars 16,21, 22 and 23) from the charitropakhyan portion of the dasam granth.

 The Erotica – Charitar 16: The Prostitute And Guru Gobind Singh